rooneymoon/rooneymoon/README.md

-### Hi !
+### Hi there!✨

-I'm a 4-th year information studies student, with a strong interest in Data Analytics, Data Visualization and Programming.
+I'm a 4-th year information studies student who programs, with a strong interest in Data Analytics, Data Visualization and Programming.

 <!--
 **rooneymoon/rooneymoon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.